Author Name: Pat Spencer

-Genre: Historical Fiction and History
+Genre: Thriller, Historical and Literary Fiction

 Are you an indie or self-published author?
 Do you want to build your author network?
 Get your name out on Who’s That Indie Author!